Storm of Fuck: Plot

 During the episode, Lily, a girl whom Angela helped in the previous episode, is shown drinking and throwing up in her hotel room.
-While all of this happens, a hidden camera is revealed in the room, with an unknown man watching her from his laptop.
+While all this happens, a hidden camera is revealed in the room, with an unknown man watching her from his laptop.
 After realizing that she can't escape from the room, Lily eventually discovers the camera, which also has the words "You're already dead" written below it, presumably with blood.

 Angela concludes that Matt shot the deer and escaped through the highway as the act was illegal in the area, calming Dexter as the investigation seems to be over at his house.
 She then gets into a heated argument with Audrey for having left without notice.
 Later that night, Harrison asks Dexter why he left him.
-He reveals the letter that Dexter wrote to Hannah, telling her to write him if Harrison shows "dark tendencies."
-Dexter reveals that he left because of his past demons, hiding his secret life to Harrison.
-He promises to be a better father for him and Harrison agrees to stay for some time.
+He reveals Dexter’s letter to Hannah, telling her to write him if Harrison shows "dark tendencies."
+Dexter reveals that he left because of his past demons, hiding his secret life from Harrison.
+He promises to be a better father to Harrison, and he agrees to stay for some time.

 As the police authorities start leaving, Matt's father, Kurt (Clancy Brown), arrives at the scene.
 When Angela informs him of Matt's "actions", he doesn't believe it, as Matt would've contacted him.
 He then asks the authorities to continue looking for his son, citing that he helped them with his truck service.
 Angela decides to continue the investigation in the area, pleasing Kurt.
 Kurt meets with Dexter and Harrison, stating that he will find Matt.
 It's revealed that Matt's body parts are hidden beneath the firepit outside of Dexter's cabin.